max-hill/FourLeafMLE/README.md

 # Package summary

-  This Julia package solves a global optimization problem to perform statistical inference using DNA sequence alignment data for quartets (i.e., 4-leaf trees) under the Cavender-Farris-Neyman model from phylogenetics.
+  This Julia package implements statistical inference using maximum likelihood estimation (MLE) to estimate a 4-leaf phylogenetic tree from DNA sequence data.
+The assumed model is the Cavendar-Farris-Neyman (CFN) model from phylogenetics.

+  Unlike other methods, the implementation in this package does not rely on a heuristic search to solve the global optimization problem.
+Instead, the solution to the MLE problem is obtained through direct computation of the critical points of the likelihood function using both analytical methods as well as tools from numerical algebraic geometry.

 # Quickstart instructions